wordofwarning/wordofwarning.org/current/2023/index.md

 Visit our <a href="https://youtube.com/@warnmcr" target="_blank">YouTube channel</a> to watch archived livestreams and more.<br>Find further information for both audiences and artists on our [News](/news) page.

-Discover what happened last year in our [2022 archive](/archive/2022) — and please <a href="http://bit.ly/warnmcrfeedback" target="_blank">share your thoughts</a> with us if you've been to any of our events or watched a livestream.
+Discover what happened last year in our [2022 archive](/archive/2022) — and please <a href="https://www.illuminate-data.org.uk/survey/mlklqx" target="_blank">tell us your thoughts</a> if you've been to any of our events (or watched a livestream).
 <small><span style='font-variant: small-caps'>[back to top](/current/2023)</span></small>

 #### About